Trade winds in the Mediterranean: three weeks sailing from Martinique to the coast of Corsica via the Azores, on Yannick Bestaven's sailboat

 The Azores At sea - Atlantic Ocean

-Day 15 to Day 19 - Resumption of sailing from the Azores: Departing from the Azores, sailing... more+ resumes towards the Mediterranean.
+Resumption of sailing from the Azores: Departing from the Azores, sailing resumes towards the... more+ Mediterranean.
 As soon as they leave the archipelago, the crew encounters cooler seas and variable weather conditions.
-Winds can alternate between calm, sustained westerlies, or transitions between low-pressure systems, requiring constant adjustments to sail settings and course.
+Winds can alternate between calm, sustained westerly flows, or transitions between low-pressure systems, requiring constant adjustment of sail settings and course.

 It is a dynamic and formative return to sea, marked by a return to the rhythm of watches and steady progress eastward.